Atlantis B-29 Rebuild

 8 of 54

-With the wings attached to the fuselage I still needed a large amount of filler, and because I still hadn't recieved the new putty, I used the very old Testors which will just make more filing and sanding.
+With the wings attached to the fuselage I still needed a large amount of filler, and because I still hadn't received the new putty, I used the very old Testors which will just make more filing and sanding.

 9 of 54